-Rob carried out another project, this time in Managua, in March 2019 and then as a family we enjoyed an incredible Nicaraguan holiday a few months later to test the waters.
+Rob carried out another project, this time in Managua, in March 2019 and then as a family we enjoyed a holiday to Nicaragua a few months later to get to know the country.

 We formally applied in early 2020 and following a few months of interviews we were offered a position to join the EMI Nicaragua office.
-We moved to Costa Rica in late April 2021 where we are carrying out 8 months of Spanish school before moving to Managua in Nicaragua.
+We moved to Costa Rica in late April 2021 where we carried out 8 months of Spanish school before moving to Managua in Nicaragua in February 2022.

-Details on past projects, where we have been involved as volunteers, can be found here.
+Details on EMI projects both past and present, including those where we have been involved as volunteers, can be found here.